enthought/apptools/docs/source/undo/Introduction.rst

     be the currently active stack.

 ``undo_name``
-    This Unicode trait is the name of the command that can be undone, and will be empty if there is no such command.
+    This Str trait is the name of the command that can be undone, and will be empty if there is no such command.
 It is maintained by the undo manager.

 ``redo_name``
-    This Unicode trait is the name of the command that can be redone, and will be empty if there is no such command.
+    This Str trait is the name of the command that can be redone, and will be empty if there is no such command.
 It is maintained by the undo manager.